Casper-Olsen/securities-tool/README.md

 # securities-tool

-My first program using Rust
+My first program using Rust.

+Command line tool to get the current price of a security using the Alpha Vantage API.